AdaCore/gnatstudio/docs/users_guide/debugging.rst

     specified when creating the box.

   * An icon representing either a flash light, or a lock.
-    .. index:: icon

-    This is a click-able icon that will change the state of the box from automatically updated (the flash light icon) to frozen (the lock icon).
+    This is a clickable icon that will change the state of the box from automatically updated (the flash light icon) to frozen (the lock icon).
     When frozen, the value is grayed, and will not change until you change the state.
 When updated, the value of the box will be recomputed each time an execution command is sent to the debugger (e.g step, next).

   * An icon representing an 'X'.
-    .. index:: icon

     You can click on this icon to close/delete any box.

 * A main area.